Eco Quote Today

 Double glazing saves you roughly 10% on your heating bills a year, giving you an extra £66.
 Providing this stays constant, the payback period for a £5,000 double glazing installation will be 76 years.

 Triple glazing supposedly saves you an additional 15% on your energy bills, giving you an extra £165.75.
-Providing this stays constant, the payback period for a £7,275 triple glazing installation will only take 44 years.
+Providing this stays constant, the payback period for the cost of triple glazed windows at £7,275 will only be 44 years.

 You can see how these payback periods compare in the interactive graph below.